marpit19/zap-pm/README.md

 A lightweight, fast JavaScript package manager built with Go.
 Zap focuses on speed and simplicity, making it perfect for quick projects and learning about package management.

-## Current Status (2 Days Progress)
+## Current Status

-Zap is currently in early development (Day 2 complete).
+Zap is currently in early development.
 It implements core package management features with a focus on speed and reliability.

 ### Features Comparison